8 min read

 Being recognised helps to build stronger team bonds, and when it’s social and driven by your peers and leaders, it amplifies the visibility and impact of an individual’s contribution, and also improves their connections across the business.
 This is motivating and empowering for your employees!

-Rolling out the right reward and recognition program is core to maximise opportunities to improve motivation, engagement and ultimately performance.
+Rolling out the right reward and recognition programme is key to maximising opportunities to improve motivation, engagement and ultimately performance.